 In principle, the increased unemployment during a recession could arise from an increase in the number of unemployment spells, an increase in the duration of unemployment spells, or both.
 Equivalently, one can decompose the cyclical variation in unemployment into changes in the rates of inflow to and outflow from unemployment.
-Thus, a 1986 paper on this subject by Darby, Haltiwanger, and Plant was entitled "The Ins and Outs of Unemployment."
-Because Darby et al. took the unusual position that cyclical unemployment variation in the United States stems almost entirely from cyclical variation in the inflow, their paper's subtitle was "The Ins Win."
+The title of a 1986 paper by Darby, Haltiwanger, and Plant dubbed this subject "The Ins and Outs of Unemployment."
+Because Darby et al. claimed that cyclical unemployment variation in the United States stems almost entirely from cyclical variation in the inflow, their paper's subtitle was "The Ins Win."